johndowns/sandbox/sandbox/gamedev/unity/azure-mobile-apps-unity.md

 [!include[](include/unity-import.md)]

 Please refer to the [Azure Mobile Apps Docs](https://aka.ms/azgamedev) for even more samples and tutorials on using the API.

+## Unity 2018.1 and SSL support

+Due to a Unity 2018.1 limitation (fixed in 2018.2), HTTPS requests using the standard .NET networking stack (i.e. not using UnityWebRequest) will fail.
+To workaround this, you will need to use the **http** version of the Mobile Apps endpoint instead of **https**.  **This means your data will not be encrypted to and from the server.**  Here's an example: `http://mymobileapp.azurewebsites.net/`

 ## Try the Sample